 In addition to the educational classes, the coaching staff will select a developmental team from the non-selected players.
 This team gets the opportunity to bowl for WSU in a condensed season of regular collegiate tournaments.
 These tournaments are offered to developmental players to provide inspiration and motivation to continue practicing, working, and learning as to more quickly reach the selected team status.
 These student-athletes are welcome to use their free practice privileges on and off campus to continue their growth.

 Student-athletes who are not selected for the team have the opportunity to take advantage of the corporate ball buying program.
-Wichita State's bowling equipment sponsor diligently works with the program to offer players the opportunity to purchase new balls at incredibly deep discounts.
 This program is a great chance for players to learn about using equipment as a key part of their adjustments.

 Currently, the Shocker Bowling team does not have a bowling ball sponsorship.
 If this should change, the coaches would work with the players to accomodate this change.

 The bowling program's regimen is a busy one.

 First, team practice sessions are held Monday-Thursday, 2:30-5:30 p.m.
 During these sessions, the team works on skill development, adjustments, and competitive training.
 Team workouts are held in the last hour of practice.
 This exercise program is designed to improve the physical condition of the each team member allowing them to gain a competitive advantage in the long days of tournament play.

 Second, each team member schedules a weekly individual evaluation session with Assistant Coach Mark Lewis, one of the greatest coaches in collegiate bowling history.
 These sessions are used to focus on improvements specific to each person.
 The latest technology, videos, and coaching techniques are used to assist each student athlete.